Effects Adjustments

 Film Grain

-Simulates the grain from a camera’s film or sensor, which is much different than render noise.
+Simulates the grain from a camera’s film or sensor, which is very different from render noise.

-The Fast method simply overlays instances of a voronoi texture on top of the image using a Soft Light blend mode while the Accurate method actually distorts the image so that each grain contains one color just like film.
+The Fast method simply overlays instances of a voronoi texture on top of the image using a Soft Light blend mode while the Accurate method actually distorts the image so that each grain contains one color - just like real film.
 The Accurate method has a Steps setting which controls how many layers of grain get mixed together.
-Higher values look more natural but are much slower.
+Higher values look more natural but are slower to calculate.

-Due to the lack of mapping options in the compositor, the Aspect Correction setting is sometimes needed to fix grain stretching.
+Due to the lack of mapping options in the compositor, the Aspect Correction setting is sometimes needed to fix grain stretching in Blender versions before 4.5.

-The Animate option will change the grain pattern on every frame, which looks more believable but is much slower to compute in the viewport.
+The Animate option will change the grain pattern on every frame, which looks more believable but is much slow to preview in the viewport during animation playback.

 Glare